Parent guide · Cost

 How much does a tutor cost in the UK?

-Hourly rates vary widely by level, subject specialism, and location — from around £20/hr at KS2 to £150/hr+ for top-end A-level Oxbridge-track work.
+Hourly rates vary widely by level, subject specialism, and location: from around £20/hr at KS2 to £150/hr+ for top-end A-level Oxbridge-track work.
 This guide covers what drives the spread, what to budget for a typical course, and how platform fees can inflate the rate you actually pay.

 Quick reference

-KS2 / SATs prep
+KS2 and SATs prep

-£20-£35/hr typical · £40-£60/hr for premium / former-headteacher tutors
+£20-£35/hr typical; £40-£60/hr for premium or former-headteacher tutors

 GCSE

-£25-£50/hr typical · £55-£90/hr for high-grade specialist or selective-school tutors
+£25-£50/hr typical; £55-£90/hr for high-grade specialists or selective-school tutors

 A-level

-£35-£70/hr typical · £75-£150/hr for top-end / Oxbridge-track subject specialists
+£35-£70/hr typical; £75-£150/hr for top-end and Oxbridge-track subject specialists

 11+ prep

-£30-£60/hr typical · £70-£120/hr for high-track grammar / private school prep
+£30-£60/hr typical; £70-£120/hr for high-track grammar and private school prep

 University admissions

-£50-£200/hr · UCAT, LNAT, Oxbridge specialists at the top end
+£50-£200/hr (UCAT, LNAT, and Oxbridge specialists at the top end)

-London + South East
+London and South East

-~20-40% premium over national rates
+Around 20-40% premium over national rates

 UK tutor rate benchmarks